🇨🇦

 How we prevent this: We clearly specify RCMP requirements upfront and coordinate the correct check through CCRTIS.
 Your application passes because we ensure the right documentation.

-Incomplete Authentication Chains
+Incomplete Apostille Chains

 Document Expiry During Processing